sofiaDenisePraderio/github-searcher/README.md

 ## GitHub Repository Searcher

-Hello, welcome to my app!

-This is a GitHub Repository Searcher created with Next.js, GitHub GraphQL and Apollo Client
+Hello, welcome to the GitHub Repository Searcher – a simple and efficient application for searching GitHub repositories, built with Next.js, GitHub GraphQL API, and Apollo Client. 🎉

-First, set the .env variable with your GitHub Access Token:

-Name of the variable: GITHUB_ACCESS_TOKEN

-Docs in case of need help: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

-Second, run the development server:
+## Features
+Real-time repository search using the power of the GitHub GraphQL API.
+Responsive interface for seamless browsing and exploring repositories.
+Built with modern web development tools like Next.js and Apollo Client for a fast and interactive user experience.

+## Getting Started
+Follow these steps to set up and run the project locally:

+**1. Configure the Environment**
+Set your GitHub Access Token in the `.env` file to authenticate with the GitHub API.
+Variable Name: `GITHUB_ACCESS_TOKEN`

+You can create a personal access token following this guide -> https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens

+**2. Start the Development Server**
+Run the following commands to launch the app locally:

 ```bash
 npm run dev